Create an app-store Smart Link

 |---|---|

-Title | Internal name for the Smart Link |
+| Title | Internal name for the OmniLab Smart Link |

-Description (Optional) | Extra context for your team |
+| Description | Extra context for your team (optional) |

-Type | Set this to App Stores |
+| Type | Set this to App Stores |

-Smart Link Slug | Public /l/<slug> URL |
+| OmniLab Smart Link Slug | Public /l/<slug> URL |

-App Store URL | Apple App Store destination for iPhone users |
+| App Store URL | Apple App Store destination for iPhone users |

-Google Play URL | Google Play destination for Android users |
+| Google Play URL | Google Play destination for Android users |

-Default URL (Fallback) | Used when the device does not match a configured store route |
+| Default URL (Fallback) | Where people land when their device matches no store route |

-App Icon URL (Optional) | Optional app icon shown in the store-routing experience |
+| App Icon URL | App icon shown in the store-routing screen (optional) |

-Enable Expiration Date | Optional end date for the Smart Link |
+| Enable Expiration Date | End date for the OmniLab Smart Link (optional) |

-Create the Smart Link
+Create the OmniLab Smart Link

-Choose App Stores in Smart Link Details
+Choose App Stores in OmniLab Smart Link Details

 Add your store URLs